Okapi Wildlife Reserve: Conservation

-The wildlife reserve the location of the Epulu Conservation and Research Center, on the Epulu River.
-This facility dates back to 1928 when the camp was founded by American anthropologist Patrick Putnam as a capture station, where wild okapis were captured and sent to American and European zoos.
-Until 2012 it still served that function, albeit with very different methodology, as the okapis remained in Congo.
-In 2012 a rebel attack left the center's captive okapis dead and it was decided to focus exclusively (at least as long as there were security concerns) on preserving the wild okapis in the reserve.
-The center also carries out much important research and conservation work.
+The wildlife reserve is home to the Epulu Conservation and Research Center on the Epulu River.
+This facility dates back to 1928 when the camp was founded by American anthropologist Patrick Putnam as a capture station, where wild okapis were captured before being sent to American and European zoos.
+Until 2012 it remained a capture station, though it no longer exports okapis.
+In 2012 a rebel attack killed the facility's captive okapis.
+Consequently, it chose to prioritize focus exclusively on preserving the wild okapis in the reserve, pending the cessation of hostilities.
+The center conducts much important research and conservation work.

 Gold mining

 As of 2015 there was a gold artisanal mining camp at Muchacha within the reserve employing about 8,000 people.
 The mine was run by a loosely organized rebel faction, Mai-Mai Simba, who aimed to liberate the local population from the reserve's land use restrictions.
 The warden of the reserve, Colonel Lucien Gedeon Lokumu announced operation Safisha to clear the reserve of rebel forces and mining operations.

-A June 2021 report from the United Nations Group of Experts on the Democratic Republic of the Congo raised concerns about the presence of semi-industrialized dredging operations 12 kilometers south of Bandegaido, within the Okapi Wildlife reserve.
-Mining took place within the Muchacha Ming Complex (MMC) which is covered by a permit from the official DRC Mining Cadastre, held by the Chinese businessman Kong Maohuai's MCC Resources.
-The company Kimia Mining Investment sarl was operating at the mine.
-Mining is illegal in the reserve, and FARDC troops were guarding the mining site, also in violation of Congolese law.
+A June 2021 report from the United Nations Group of Experts on the Democratic Republic of the Congo raised concerns about the presence of semi-industrialized dredging operations within the reserve, operating 12 kilometers south of Bandegaido.
+Mining took place within the Muchacha Ming Complex (MMC) which held a permit from the official DRC Mining Cadastre, held by the Chinese businessman Kong Maohuai's MCC Resources.
+The company Kimia Mining Investment Sarl was operating at the mine.
+Mining is illegal in the reserve, and FARDC troops were guarding the mining site illegally.

-Later that month, the Congolese authorities announced the seizure of 31 kg of gold (about $1.9 million worth) from this Muchaha mine.
-As of 2022, non-governmental organizations such as the Council for Environmental Defense through Legality and Traceability (CODELT) and Alerte Congolaise pour l’Environnement et les Droits de l’Homme (ACEDH) blame mining operations for destroying pristine rainforest within the reserve.
+Later that month, Congolese authorities announced the seizure of 31 kg of gold (about $1.9 million) from this Muchaha mine.
+As of 2022, non-governmental organizations such as the Council for Environmental Defense through Legality and Traceability (CODELT) and Alerte Congolaise pour l'Environnement et les Droits de l'Homme (ACEDH) blame mining operations for destroying pristine rainforest within the reserve.